vdiorio/coolmovies-frontend/README.md

 # Introduction: Coolmovies challenge

-Both challenges (web and mobile) requires `coolmovies-backend` running.
-Check it out below.
+**You only have to complete the "Challenge" relevant to the role you have applied to.**

+**For Frontend Developers, complete the `Web version challenge`.**
+**For Mobile Developers, complete the `Mobile version challenge`.**

-**Please do not push directly to this repo to submit your work, either submit a fork of this or create a new repo from a clone of this manually and submit that**
+**Do not push directly to this repo to submit your work, either submit a fork of this repo or create a new repo from a clone of this manually and submit that.**

-**Please work on this project like you would your normal job.
-We don't want to see mono-commits and for your commit history to be "First Commit" -> "Project Finished".
-"First Commit" -> "Add component" -> "Add component" -> "Editing of reviews" -> ... is preferred.**
+**Work on this project like you would your normal job.
+We don't want to see mono-commits and for your commit history to be "First Commit" -> "Project Finished".**

+**"First Commit" -> "Add component" -> "Add component" -> "Editing of reviews" -> ... is preferred.**

 # Web version challenge